OutSystems/docs-odc/src/eap/building-apps/mobile/app-shield/obfuscate-custom-rules.md

 }
 ```

-Then you find you need more detail to preserve a specific element, such as the public methods of a given class.
+Then, you find you need more detail to preserve a specific element, such as the public methods of a given class.
 For that, you can use a **specifier**.

 ```
 # preserve all the public methods of MyClass1